OpEd: Deion Sanders and ESPN 30 for 30

 One person interviewed for the ESPN series seemed to suggest that McCarver is still very angry about being splashed with water some 26 years later.
 If he is carrying that big of a grudge still after so many years then its doubtful to me that a simple "I'm sorry" from Deion would have put that matter to rest, contrary to McCarver's statements from the time.
 I mean, I get it.
 I don't like being splashed with water either but its not like Deion hurt him, damaged his property (this was before smartphones, tablets, iPods, etc.), or said anything in a public setting that could have damaged McCarver's future earnings potential...
 It takes a big person to admit when they're wrong.
 Deion publicly accepted his part in those events and expressed remorse during the ESPN episode, which shows he's being a big person and accepting his responsibility in what happened.
 However to date, it is my understanding that Tim McCarver has only publicly expressed his demands for Deion to apologize to him and has never accepted his responsibility in the events that played out that MLB post-season.

 And that, folks, is what pisses me off.
 Deion didn't have to play in those NLCS games.
-He was under contract to play for the Falcon, not the Braves.
+He was under contract to play for the Falcons, not the Braves.
 He tried to play for both because he felt both teams needed him but he was torn.
 If he played for the Braves and not the Falcons he would have felt as if he was abandoning his NFL teammates while if he had skipped those NLCS games then he would felt as if he was abandoning his Braves teammates.
 It was a lose-lose situation for Deion and he did the one thing he felt he could do to avoid letting either group down and that was to play for both.
 And rather than understand Deion's predicament and commitment to each team as a former professional player, Tim McCarver lambasted Deion while spouting false claims on national TV and has never acknowledged his error on the subject.
 The Braves got angry with Deion because they wanted Deion to ignore his NFL obligations but didn't bother to spell out that expectation until Deion expressed his desire to play the game in Miami.
 Deion was there at the NLCS because he wanted to help the Braves, not because of any contract.
 Understandably, the Braves' management was unhappy with Deion's choice but they could have embraced that opportunity and handled it better, which might have inspired Tim McCarver to address it in his broadcast differently.

 Leave a comment